algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 });
 ```

-Now that we have filtered the information retrieved, let's add our search input:
+Now that we have filtered the information displayed, let's add our search input:

 ```html
 <input type="text" autocomplete="off" id="search-box"/>